UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 `module list` - lists all currently loaded software modules<br>
 `module purge` - unloads ALL currently loaded software modules<br>

 Bunya uses EasyBuild to build and install software and modules.
-Modules on Bunya are self-contained which means users do not need to load any dependencies for the module to work.
-This is similar to how modules worked on Tinaroo and FlashLite but different to Wiener.
+Modules on Bunya are self-contained which means users do not need to load any dependencies for the module to work. -This is similar to how modules worked on Tinaroo and FlashLite but different to Wiener.-

 Using `module avail` will show only the main software modules installed.
 It will not show all the different dependency modules that are also available.
 To show ALL modules including hidden modules use